S-Samiksha/CX2006_Coding/README.md

 10. UI mockup compile the final one and explain based on the use case. **Junhan**

 ---
+On **Sunday 17 Oct, 9.30pm**, I will download the zip from github and submit with the Word document.
+(For Lab 3) --> Only 1 to 6,9,10 need to be done

 ## Discussion stuff (add on here)